maiaacademy/imersao-azure-expert/README.md

     | Traffic to remote virtual network | **Allow (default)** |
     | Traffic forwarded from remote virtual network | **Allow (default)** |
     | Virtual network gateway | **None** |

+1. At the top of the Azure portal, enter the name of a **VMNAMESPOKE1** that is in the running state, in the search box.
+When the name of the VM appears in the search results, select it.

+1. Under Settings on the left, select **Networking**, and navigate to the network interface resource by selecting its name.
+View network interfaces.

+1. On the left, select **Effective routes**.
+The effective routes for a network interface are shown.

 1. In the Azure portal, search for and select **Virtual machines** on the Virtual Network Hub.

 1. On the **Virtual machine** blade, click **Connect**, in the drop-down menu, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** and follow the prompts to start the Remote Desktop session.